byui-formula-hybrid/Core/docs/HARDWARE.md

 PCBs that are customized to our needs

 ### Shared

-All of our custom boards have the following as part of the boards
+All of our custom boards have the following as part of the boards.

 #### Micro Controller
 - ESP32